Braves vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zach McKinstry will lead the Detroit Tigers into a matchup with Ronald Acuna Jr. and the Atlanta Braves on Monday at 6:40 PM ET, in the first game of a three-game series at Comerica Park.
+Ronald Acuna Jr. and the Atlanta Braves will see Reese Olson starting for the Detroit Tigers in the second game of a three-game series, Tuesday at 6:40 PM ET.

-The favored Braves have -225 moneyline odds against the underdog Tigers, who are listed at +180.
+The Tigers are listed as +220 moneyline underdogs in this matchup with the favored Braves (-275).
+Atlanta is the run-line favorite (-2.5).
+The matchup's over/under has been set at 8 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.